 - Garnish with spring onions before serving.

-If you try this easy fish porridge with pumpkin recipe, let me know what you think in the comments or tag me @greedygirlgourmet on Instagram!
+If you try this easy Chinese pumpkin rice recipe, let me know what you think in the comments or tag me @greedygirlgourmet on Instagram!